SakaethRam/Caferacer-AI/README.md

 npm link
 ```

-2. Run the CLI in any repository on your machine:
+2. Run the CLI in any codebase directory on your machine:
 ```bash
 caferacer
 ```